 The Savannah River made Savannah what it is today!
 Nothing beats a walk along River Street, but you certainly don't want to miss a ride on the Savannah Belle Ferry.
 It’s free, and the 30-minute ride in a triangle pattern across the river makes for a kid's dream.
 And please, don't miss a stop at Savannah Candy Kitchen for amazing pralines, and be sure to venture through the jaw-dropping Plant Riverside District to check out the specialty shops, galleries, restaurants and exhibits.

-Albany is lucky enough to boast the Flint River, which Margaret Mitchell says in "Gone With The Wind" bordered the plantation of Tara.
+Albany is lucky enough to boast the Flint River, which Margaret Mitchell says in "Gone With The Wind" bordered Tara.
 While that might be fiction, fun on the Flint River is an absolute.
 Flint RiverQuarium is a must-see experience to understand the beauty this river holds.
 Albany also has a kayak launch near the aquarium.
 No kayak?
 No problem!
 Kayak Attack Adventures offers rentals and shuttles seven days a week.

 In Rome, the Etowah and Oostanaula rivers form the Coosa River.
 Paddles and floats along the rivers make great family fun, especially toward nearby Cave Spring.
 Make sure to stop at the “Between the Rivers” historic district for great eats and shopping.
 It's also home to Rome's famous City Clocktower, which has been keeping watch of the rivers since 1872.
 Another way to enjoy the river is via Ridge Ferry Park with a large playground and paved trails along the water.